Will Japan win the flying car race?

 Cartivator faces stiff competition in the flying car market.
-Dubai's Road and Transport Authority (RTA) has said it is ready to launch a fleet of one-seater passenger drones made by Chinese company Ehang
+Dubai's Road and Transport Authority (RTA) has said it is ready to launch a fleet of one-seater passenger drones made by Chinese company Ehang in July.

 Small enough to fit into a car parking space when folded up, the electrically powered driverless drones -- named Ehang 184 -- have already been seen hovering above the sand dunes near the city's airfield during test flights.